Quasitoposes as elementary quotient completions: Preliminary definitions on doctrines and completions

 for $\alpha$ in $P(A)$ determines a left adjoint to

 This means that $\delta_A$ is determined uniquely for each object $A$ in \ct{C} and hence we will refert to $\delta_A$ as the \dfn{fibered equality on $A$}.

-An elementary doctrine $P:\ct{C}\op\ftr\ISL$ is said to have \dfn{comprehensive diagonals} if for every pair of parallel arrows $f,g:X\to A$ in $\ct{C}$ it holds that $f=g$ if and only if $\tt_X=\fp{<f,g>}(\delta_A)$.
-The change of base of an elementary doctrine is again elementary, but the new elementary doctrine might fail to have comprehensive diagonals.
+\begin{definition} An elementary doctrine $P:\ct{C}\op\ftr\ISL$ is \dfn{extensional} if for every pair of parallel arrows $f,g:X\to A$ in $\ct{C}$ it holds that $f=g$ if and only if $\tt_X=\fp{<f,g>}(\delta_A)$. \end{definition} The change of base of an elementary doctrine is again elementary, but the new elementary doctrine might fail to be extensional.

 \begin{exms} (a) Consider a theory $\mathscr{T}$ over a first order language $\mathscr{L}$ and the associated primary doctrine $LT:\ct{V}\op\ftr\ISL$ as in \ref{runnings}-(a).
 The doctrine $LT$ is elementary if and only the equality is definable in $\mathscr{T}$.